 Michael D. Bell is Founder and President of R-Squared Services and Solutions, Inc., a healthcare consulting and technology firm that develops customized technical solutions to enhance and evidence compliance and operational effectiveness.
 He is a nationally recognized compliance expert who frequently consults, publishes and presents on topics of healthcare corporate compliance, state disclosure/reporting issues, privacy, and third party coverage and reimbursement and has worked closely with organizations to design and implement cost-effective, systems-based solutions that promote corporate compliance.

-Mr. Bell has spent his entire career focusing on health care fraud and abuse defense and compliance and began his legal career at Epstein, Becker & Green in Washington, DC where he was a member of the Fraud & Abuse and Third Party Payment Practice Groups before moving to Mintz Levin where he became a Partner in the Health Care and Life Sciences Section.
+Mr. Bell has spent his entire career focusing on health care fraud and abuse defense and compliance.
+Mr. Bell began his legal career at Epstein, Becker & Green in Washington, D.C., where he was a member of the Fraud & Abuse and Third Party Payment Practice Groups before moving to Mintz Levin, where he became a Partner in the Health Care and Life Sciences Section.
 He also served as in-house counsel for a national durable medical equipment provider and was selected by Nightingale’s Healthcare News as an Outstanding Young Healthcare Attorney in 2004.

 Mr. Bell received his B.A. from Wake Forest University and his J.D. from Seton Hall University School of Law, with a concentration in health law from the Health Law and Policy Program.

 Elizabeth B. Carder-Thompson